mpolinowski/nomad-loadbalanced-nts/README.md

-# nomad-loadbalanced-nts
+# Load-balance a Time Service

-Hashicorp Nomad Secure &amp; Balanced NTS Time Service
+Use Hashicorp Nomad to run an [NGINX Load-balancer](https://github.com/mpolinowski/nginx_docker_ingress) for your [NTS Time Server](https://github.com/mpolinowski/nomad-nts-chrony).